fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 Nonce Response
 ..............
 Upon a successful request, the Wallet Provider MUST return an HTTP response with a 200 OK status code.
 The response MUST be in `application/json` format, including the ``nonce``.
 If any errors occur during the the nonce generation, an error response MUST be returned.
-Refer to `Error Handeling for Nonce Generation`_ for details on error codes and descriptions.
+Refer to `Error Handling for Nonce Generation`_ for details on error codes and descriptions.

-Error Handeling for Nonce Generation .......................................
+Error Handling for Nonce Generation .......................................

 If any errors occur during the nonce generation, the Wallet Provider MUST return an error response as defined in :rfc:`6749#section-5.2`.
 The response MUST use *application/json* as the content type and MUST include the following parameters: